Commercial Mortgages UK

 • Business plan and cash flow projections for start-up or early-stage applicants

 A commercial valuation (RICS Red Book) will be instructed by the lender and paid for by the borrower.
 Valuation fees vary by property size and complexity but typically run from £1,500 to £5,000+ for standard commercial assets and considerably more for specialist properties.
+The valuation fee is non-refundable if the application is subsequently declined.

 Commercial Mortgage Costs and Fees